ORB-HD/deface/README.md

                         Anonymization filter mode for face regions.
   --backend {auto,onnxrt,opencv}
                         Backend for ONNX model execution.
-  --ext EXT             Filter by file extension (no filter (*) by default).
-                        Only applies if the input argument is a directory.
   --version             Print version number and exit.
   --help, -h            Show this help message and exit.
 ```